rakibhasan-0/yotei/git-guideline.md

 Now you are ready to pull.

 <h2>Done with ticket</h2>
-When the feature has been implemented and is ready to be integrated into the main branch, the developer should rebase onto the remote main branch with the command
+When the feature has been implemented and is ready to be integrated into the main branch, the developer should rebase onto the remote main branch with the command.
+This command will pull the latest changes from main and rebase.

-`git rebase origin/main`
+`git pull --rebase origin main` (Pull is short for both fetch and merge)

 If any conflicts arise the developer will have to resolve the conflicts **manually** using either an IDE or the terminal.
+You will see the conflicts with the text `CONFLICT <file>` after running the above command.
 The developer can then use

 `git diff`